-For the <format> there’re a lot of options (all of them being documented), but I want to concentrate on the ones I consider the most useful and where you have full control over the format.
+For the <format> there’re a lot of options, you can use one of the standard formats or a fully custom format.
+I’ll concentrate on the ones I consider the most useful and where you have full control over the format.
 Just remember that the <format> must be inside single quotes as seen in the examples above.

 Date format options